dmpalyvos/debs-2020-challenge/README.md

 ## How to get started

 You need to implement your solution as an HTTP-client.
 A sample solution, written in Python, is already provided in the `/solution_app` folder.
-You may use this code as it is, we already implemented all basic functionality that you may need.
-Just plug in your prediction system and you are ready to submit your solution.
 However you are free to use any language that suits your needs.

 1. Clone this repository.
 1. Use the project structure provided.
-Place your `out.csv` and `in.csv` files in `/dataset` folder for the Benchmark System Container to be able to test your prediction accuracy and latency.
+Place your `out.csv` and `in.csv` files in `/dataset` folder for the Benchmark System Container to be able to evaluate your solution.
 1. Implement your HTTP-client as REST web service, that may reach the server via GET and POST requests (you may see an example implementation in `solution_app.py`).

-    - This means that your solution should request data via GET method, and submit your answer via POST method.
+    - This means that your solution should request data via a GET method, and submit your answer via a POST method.

     - Use the `/data/` path for your requests.